jhahnsheen/SJH-Portfolio-v4/README.md

 My goal was to create an easy-to-read and intuitive layout with a mild yet stylish modern concept that represents a clean canvas.
 ## Deployment

-Currently, the portfolio is deployed at [GitHub Pages](https://jhahnsheen.github.io/SJH-Portfolio-v4) and the repo can be found on [GitHub](https://github.com/jhahnsheen/SJH-Portfolio-v4) as well.
+Currently, the portfolio is deployed at [on my website](jhahnsheen.com) and the repo can be found on [GitHub](https://github.com/jhahnsheen/SJH-Portfolio-v4) as well.
 However, after the portfolio is finalized, you can expect the portfolio to be deployed to a unique domain.
 Hope to connect with you!